Geonovum/ogc-api-testbed/services/docs/src/docs/results/INSPIRE.md

 # INSPIRE findings

-The INSPIRE community has described an approach to provide [INSPIRE Download services using OG API Features](https://github.com/INSPIRE-MIF/gp-ogc-api-features/blob/master/spec/oapif-inspire-download.md).
+The INSPIRE community has described an approach to provide [INSPIRE Download services using OGC API Features](https://github.com/INSPIRE-MIF/gp-ogc-api-features/blob/master/spec/oapif-inspire-download.md).
 This document reviews this approach for various products used in the testbed.

 Similar to Atom the
 [Main principles](https://github.com/INSPIRE-MIF/gp-ogc-api-features/blob/master/spec/oapif-inspire-download.md#71-main-principles-) of the approach indicate to set up a single api endpoint for this dataset.
 Both GeoServer and LDProxy offer capabilitiy to set up multiple endpoint within a single service, for pygeoapi we have to set up a new service.